Asubiyono/AWS-PROJECT-LAB/LAB2/Project-Steps.md

 3. After the installation, create a folder named `ecommerce_app` in the root directory to store the Python/Flask scripts for future steps.

+## **5. Modify Security Group for the MySQL Instance**

+1. Modify the inbound settings of the Security Group for the MySQL RDS instance to enable connections from the EC2 instance.

+2. Locate the RDS MySQL instance and open the **Connectivity and Security** tab.

+3. Identify the **Security Group** associated with the instance.

+4. Modify the Security Group to allow public access to **TCP port 3306** for MySQL/Aurora.

+5. ## **6.
+Create Database Tables and Load Data into MySQL DB**

+1. Connect to the MySQL RDS instance from the EC2 instance by executing the SSH command in your local terminal.

+2. Once connected to the EC2 instance, access the MySQL instance to create a database and execute the DDL statements for the required tables.

+3. After creating the database and tables in the MySQL RDS instance, ingest data from the CSV files located in the `db_files` directory on the EC2 instance.